 Brighten up the gloomy winter months with these fabulous displays of festive wonder.
 Flowers, animals, incandescent waterfalls... you're sure to be enchanted.
 If your immediate response is to say "bah humbug" then these are particularly for you.
-Here are five gold rings: skilfully-created extravaganzas that can convert even the most grumpy Scrooge to the magic of Christmas.
-Make sure you book ahead though - they are deservedly popular.
-If the one you've set your heart on is sold out already, make a note to get in early next year!
+Here are all kinds of skilfully-created extravaganzas that can convert even the most grumpy Scrooge to the magic of Christmas or lighten dark November nights with illuminated works of art.
 Bring sturdy shoes and plan how you'll get away at the end (not all buses are as frequent as we'd like in the evenings).

 1. Blenheim Palace, Oxfordshire

-The first of our car-free trips to see Christmas Magic starts at Blenheim.
-Inside the palace, the state rooms have been transformed into a sparkly maze of Alice in Wonderland themed dioramas.
-Every room is shimmering with detailed and intricate decorations, from the White Rabbit’s sitting room to the Mad Hatter’s tea party.
-And seasonal music, stirring and haunting by turns, also swirls around the spectacular mile-long trail of Christmas lights that winds through Blenheim’s gardens.
+The Christmas extravaganza at Blenheim is always spectacular.
+Inside the palace for 2021, the state rooms have been transformed into a sparkly maze of Nutcracker-themed dioramas.
+Every room is shimmering with detailed and intricate decorations, from glittering snowy landscapes to the sugar-fine Kingdom of Sweets.
+Seasonal music, stirring and haunting by turns, also swirls around the spectacular mile-long trail of Christmas lights that winds through Blenheim’s gardens.
 There are lasers, pulsing vines, tunnels of pea lights and a rose garden full of flaming torches.
 There are also beautiful moments when coloured lights pick out the intricacies of a craggy oak or stately cedar or sweep across the wooded banks of the huge ornamental lakes that make Blenheim’s park so attractive at any time of year.

 - How much?
-See Blenheim Palace website for the range of tickets.
-30% off the Palace, Park and Gardens tickets when you come by bus, train or bike!
-(Illuminated trail is extra).
+See the Blenheim Palace website for the range of tickets.

 - Last bus back?
-Bus 7 (Stagecoach) runs hourly back to Oxford via Oxford Parkway station until late at night so there’s no problem heading back after you’ve walked through the gardens.
+Bus 7 runs hourly back to Oxford via Oxford Parkway station until late at night so there’s no problem heading back after you’ve walked through the gardens if you plan ahead.